didi-devs/intro_js_zuri/README.md

-﻿# Writing my details with vanilla Javascript
+﻿# Writing my details to console with vanilla Javascript